telerik/winforms-docs/calendar/design-time/adding-selected-dates.md

 * Click cancel to close the dialog without persisting your changes.
 Click the OK button to save your changes and close the dialog.

->note If you close the DateTime Collection Editor, reopen and see that only the last date has persisted in the collection, verify that __AllowMultipleSelect__ is set to true.
+>tip If you close the DateTime Collection Editor, reopen and see that only the last date has persisted in the collection, verify that __AllowMultipleSelect__ is set to true.
 If __AllowMultipleSelect__ is *false* the expected behavior is that only the last date in the collection is used.
 >

 >caption Figure 1: Add selected dates.